AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 -->

 **Source XDM schema (1)**: This item refers to the schema that customers use in Experience Platform.
-In Experience Platform, in the [mapping step](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html?lang=en#mapping) of the activate destination workflow, customers would map fields from their source schema to your destination's target schema (2).
+In Experience Platform, in the [mapping step](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html?lang=en#mapping) of the activate destination workflow, customers map fields from their XDM schema to your destination's target schema (2).

-**Target XDM schema (2)**: Based on the JSON standard schema (3) of your destination's expected format, you can define profile attributes and identities in your target XDM schema.
+**Target XDM schema (2)**: Based on the JSON standard schema (3) of your destination's expected format and the attributes that your destination can interpret, you can define profile attributes and identities in your target XDM schema.
 You can do this in the destinations configuration, in the [schemaConfig](./destination-configuration.md#schema-configuration) and [identityNamespaces](./destination-configuration.md#identities-and-attributes) objects.

-**JSON standard schema of your destination profile attributes (3)**: This item represents a [JSON schema](https://json-schema.org/learn/miscellaneous-examples.html) of all the profile attributes that your platform supports and their types (for example: object, string, array).
+**JSON standard schema of your destination profile attributes (3)**: This example represents a [JSON schema](https://json-schema.org/learn/miscellaneous-examples.html) of all the profile attributes that your platform supports and their types (for example: object, string, array).
 Example fields that your destination could support could be `firstName`, `lastName`, `gender`, `email`, `phone`, `productId`, `productName`, and so on.
 You need a [message transformation template](./message-format.md#using-templating) to tailor the data exported out of Experience Platform to your expected format.

 Based on the schema transformations described above, here is how a profile configuration changes between the source XDM schema and a sample schema on the partner side:

 ![Transformations message example](./assets/transformations-with-examples.png)

-<br>&nbsp;

 ## Getting started - transforming three basic attributes {#getting-started}